KoderKow/workspace/README.md

 Assuming this is the first time using {workspace} in this project, let’s go over what is happening here 👨‍🏫

-1. Creates a folder called `_workspace`
+1. The function creates a folder named ’\_workspace’ to store restore point files
-    - This is where all restore point files will live
+2. If your project has a ‘.gitignore’ file, the ’\_workspace’ folder is automatically excluded
-2. If the project has a `.gitignore` file, it will ignore the new `_workspace` folder
+3. Similarly, if your project has a ‘.Rbuildignore’ file, the ’\_workspace’ folder is ignored during builds
-3. If the project has a `.Rbuildignore` file, it will ignore the new `_workspace` folder
+4. The function generates a restore point file, and a message confirms the successful creation

-4. A message confirming and showing the new restore point
+Time to go shutdown RStudio and go home for the day 😴

 ``` r
 rm(list = ls())